Medisave Limit 2023

 |55 years old & above||If you've already met your FRS (or BRS with a property) in your Special Account||Ordinary Account|

-However, it seems like letting your MediSave savings (which get a 4% interest) go to your Ordinary Account (which only gets 2.5% interest) instead seems like you’re being shortchanged…
+However, it seems like letting your MediSave savings (which gets a 4% interest) go to your Ordinary Account (which only gets 2.5% interest) instead appears like you’re being shortchanged…

-Remember that you can withdraw some monies from your CPF accounts when you turn 55 years old, depending on your CPF balances?
+Remember that you can withdraw some monies from your CPF accounts when you turn 55, depending on your CPF balances?